VERTEX ENERGY, INC. (NASDAQ: V - GuruFocus.com

 Did you lose money on investments in Vertex Energy, Inc.?
 If so, please visit Vertex Energy, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Vertex Energy, Inc. (“Vertex” or the “Company”) ( VTNR) between April 1, 2022 and August 8, 2022, inclusive (the “Class Period”).
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Vertex Energy, Inc. (“Vertex” or the “Company”) ( VTNR) between April 1, 2022 and August 8, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of Alabama and alleges violations of the Securities Exchange Act of 1934.

 Prior to the start of the Class Period, Vertex’s primary business involved the collection and processing of used motor oil.
 In early 2021, Vertex announced that it had reached an agreement to acquire an oil refinery located in Mobile, Alabama from Shell Oil.
 The refinery was viewed as a “transformative” acquisition for Vertex, expected to significantly increase the Company’s projected annual revenues, from $115 million in fiscal year 2021 to a projected $4 billion in fiscal year 2023.
 A key component of the acquisition was Vertex’s plan to convert a portion of the refinery’s 91,000 barrel-per-day output to renewable diesel fuel, which was expected to generate higher profits than the refinery’s conventional gasoline and diesel fuel outputs.
 The acquisition of the Mobile refinery acquisition was expected to close in early 2022.